vqalves/timed-dictionary/README.md

 ## Parameters
 Parameter | Description
 --- | ---
-expectedDuration | How many miliseconds each value should be kept in the dictionary.
+expectedDuration | How many milliseconds each value should be kept in the dictionary.
 If null, the structure will keep all records until they are manually removed.
 Default: null maximumSize | Maximum amount of keys allowed at a time.
 When the limit is reached, no new keys will be added and new keys will always execute the evaluation function.
 If null, there will be no limits to the dictionary size.
-Default: null extendTimeConfiguration | Allows the increase of each object lifetime inside the dictionary by X miliseconds, up to Y miliseconds, everytime the value is retrieved.
+Default: null extendTimeConfiguration | Allows the increase of each object lifetime inside the dictionary by X milliseconds, up to Y milliseconds, everytime the value is retrieved.
 If null, the object lifetime will obey the `expectedDuration` configuration.
 Default: null

 ## Usage
 ### General example